needle-mirror/com.unity.xr.arkit/Documentation~/arkit-camera.md

 The exact resolution of the high resolution CPU image you receive depends on your camera manager's [currentConfiguration](xref:UnityEngine.XR.ARFoundation.ARCameraManager.currentConfiguration).
 For the highest resolution capture, choose a configuration with a non-binned video format such as 4K resolution (3840x2160).

 For more information on binned vs non-binned video formats, see Apple's [Discover ARKit 6](https://developer.apple.com/videos/play/wwdc2022/10126/) video, which explains the ARKit camera architecture in greater detail.

+## EXIF data

+You are able to access camera frame's [EXIF data](xref:arfoundation-exif-data) on devices running iOS 16 or newer.

+For more information, refer to the [EXIF specification](https://web.archive.org/web/20190624045241if_/http://www.cipa.jp:80/std/documents/e/DC-008-Translation-2019-E.pdf).

 [!include[](snippets/apple-arkit-trademark.md)]